 One exercise that is helpful for most people are chin tucks!

 This exercise is a great tool to help ease neck pain and headaches because it encourages a more neutral neck position, which reduces tension and stiffness.
-Unfortunately, they are difficult to perform correctly without compensatory movement, so having your form reviewed by a professional is advised.
+This exercise is a great place to start, but it’s not the sole contributor to success.
+You’ll want to follow up with a physical therapist to get a comprehensive treatment plan with other exercises to address your headaches.

-Cervicogenic headaches and migraines are often interchanged, when in reality, they are very different in both presentation and treatment.
+Cervicogenic headaches and migraines are often interchanged, but they are very different in both presentation and treatment.

 - Typically last 4-23 hours